tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 	- `IF A OR B THEN` is slower than `IF A+B THEN`
 - All `IF N=0 THEN` have been replaced with `IF NOT N THEN`.
 - I've tried to stuff as many instructions on a line as possible using colons whenever possible.
 It's only 57 cycles to move to the next line but if there's not a good reason, that's 57 cycles wasted.

+## 🍎Final code
+I have added an intro screen with instructions and also the possibility to select a level of difficulty and even if you want some additional obstacles.

+So here's the full code: [htc2_tetris.bas](htc2_tetris.bas) and the [DSK file](htc2_tetris.dsk) file if you want to try the game.

+I hope you'll enjoy it and that this article helped you understand how to optimize your code.